SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-5.md

 This tutorial demonstrates how to create and test plugins using the local development environment.
 This includes functionality for loading data from locally stored SDS datasets.

-Here, we will be using the example of ... this has a vue based frontend which will be built as an SPARC plugin, and a backend which will be used to load data from locally stored SDS datasets, and run simulation...
+Here, we will be using the example of AI medical image annotation plugin.
+This has a vue based frontend which will be built as an SPARC plugin, and a backend which will be used to load data from locally stored SDS datasets, and run AI pretrained model to obtain segmentation mask.
 ---

 ## Learning Outcomes